anthonycorletti/astrobase/.github/security.md

 ## Reporting a Bug

-Report security bugs by emailing the lead maintainer at anthony@astrobase.co.
+Report security bugs by emailing the lead maintainer at anthony@astrobase.cloud.

 The lead maintainer will acknowledge your email within 48 hours, and will send a more detailed response within 48 hours indicating the next steps in handling